RomanAlexandroff/42-Prague-Smart-Sign/README.md

 4. **4000mAh Li-ion battery with overcharge and undercharge protection**: powers the device and ensures continuous operation.
 5. **IKEA RÖDALM photo frame, black, 13x18 cm**: made a good enclosure.
 6. **Custom 3D-printed board**: to hold all the electronics in place.

-## Maintenance

-The 42 Prague Smart Sign is designed with low-maintenance in mind.
-The battery capacity of 4000mAh ensures long periods of operation before requiring a recharge, typically once every few months.
-To recharge the device, it needs to be connected to a power source using any USB-C 5V power adapter.
-During the recharge, the Sign remains completely operational.

 ## Contributing